Are Your E-Commerce Categories Built for the Business or the Customer?

 Cross-linking between related categories, not just parent to child, adds another dimension.
 “Hiking Boots” linking to “Hiking Backpacks” and “Trekking Poles” creates a product ecosystem.
 Google reads those lateral connections as a signal that your site covers the topic broadly, not just one corner of it.

-What to Expect: Timeline & Results
+Timeline & Results

 Category architecture changes aren’t always a quick win.